Two collection arrangements are available depending on the type of waste:

 How to get clinical waste sacks and sharp boxes:

 At present, empty sharps boxes can be collected from your GP surgery.
-Depending on the circumstances Clinical Waste sacks maybe provided by your health care provider.
+Depending on the circumstances Clinical Waste sacks maybe provided by your health care provider, we do not provide clinical waste sacks or sharps boxes.

 Sacks and boxes should be put for out for collection the evening before your scheduled collection day.
 Collection may take place from midnight.